 Join us in the reserve to help with improving the habitat.
 Everyone's welcome from 11am!
-We normally spend a couple of hours on site and its advisable to wear trousers and bring water.
+We normally spend a couple of hours on site and its advisable to wear trousers, a long sleeved top, bring water.
 You'll also need gardening gloves.

 Meet by the kissing gate on Charlcombe Way.